b3rendsh/msxdos2s/README.md

 Putting the ROM inside an MSX-2 machine can be relatively easy, depending on the machine and slot layout.
 Note that the internal DOS 1 DISKROM should remain in place because it contains the OEM disk driver.

-The next steps are to include the new BEER IDE driver and a FAT16 patch in the 32K DOS 2 ROM.
+Next steps are to build an optimized BEER IDE 2.0 disk based driver for Nextor.

 The source files are provided and modified for study only.

 ## References